qmk/qmk_firmware/keyboards/chidori/keymaps/oled_sample/readme.md

-# The default keymap for chidori
+# An OLED enabled keymap based on the default keymap for chidori